Catalan leader launches attack on Spanish King

 The referendum and its aftermath has split Catalans.
 Some 90% of voters backed a split from Spain, but turnout was only around 42%, largely because anti-independence Catalans did not show up.

-Barcelona taxi driver Ana Maria Lopez, who opposes a split, said Puigdemont "thinks he's a king" and said a declaration of independence would be meaningless: "Him declaring independence is like me declaring 'From tomorrow I'm a princess'," she told CNN.
+Barcelona taxi driver Ana Maria Lopez, who opposes a split, said Puigdemont "thinks he's a king" and said a declaration of independence would be meaningless: "Him declaring independence is like me declaring 'from tomorrow I'm a princess,' " she told CNN.

 But like many in Catalonia, she was critical of the central government in Madrid, saying its poor handling of the situation had made things worse.

-Anti-independence groups staged a small demonstration in Barcelona on Wednesday evening.
-About 200 people gathered in front of Spanish government buildings, chanting "You are not alone" and "This is our police" to the officers from the Spanish National Police and Guardia Civil who guard the buildings.
+About 200 people gathered in front of Spanish government buildings and chanted"You are not alone" and "This is our police" to the officers from the Spanish National Police and Guardia Civil who guard the buildings.